Starts: 16th March 2023

 Fast or Slow Start

-Since 2011, the winner has been at least 3 shots behind after round one with none in the top 5.
-However after round two, four of the last five winners have been 2nd or better.
-There have been two big Sunday comebacks in the last four years - Casey came from 5 behind in 2018 and Schwartzel came from 5 back in 2016.
+After round two, five of the last six winners have been 2nd or better.
+There have been two big Sunday comebacks in the last five years - Casey came from 5 behind in 2018 and Schwartzel came from 5 back in 2016.
 In general, comebacks are possible here.